fj1/faux-redux/README.md

   * Implement the subscribers in createStore.js:

     * Add an array of subscribers to the Store class.
+This `subscribers` is an array of `handleChange` functions.

-    * Add the `subscribers()` function.
-This takes in the `handleChangeFunction()` function.
+    * Add the `subscribe()` function.
+This takes in the `handleChange()` function.
 It updates the list of subscribers.
 It returns an unsubscribe function, which allows the subscriber to unsubscribe when the connect HOC is unmounted.

-    * Add the `notifySubscribers()` function, which iterates through the array of subscribers and calls the `subscribers()` on each of them.
-The subscriber's function is the `handleChange()` that is on the connect HOC.
+    * Add the `notifySubscribers()` function, which iterates through the array of subscribers.
+Remember that `subscribers` is an array of `handleChange()` functions.
+So, while iterating, `handleChange()` is called on each connected HOC that is subscribed.

     * Add `this.notifySubscribers()` to the end of the `dispatch()` function.
 This is so that when the state is updated the subscribers find out about the change.